Gustaf Svanberg the Younger

 1862-1930.

-Anders Strandberg came to Uppsala at the age of 13 and started working as a store clerk.
+Anders Strandberg came to Uppsala at the age of 13 and started working as a messenger.

-In 1885 Strandberg started a manufakturaffär at Stora Torget.
-The store was later housed in the corner house (built in 1905) at Drottninggatan in the so-called Strandberg ska huset.
-The house was the first in the city with elevator, central heating and electricity.
-In the same year Strandberg, as a social and technical interest, developed an electricity plant for the city.
+In 1885, Strandberg started a haberdashery shop at Stora Torget.
+The shop was later moved to the corner building (built in 1905) on Drottninggatan in the so-called Strandbergska huset.
+The building was the first in the city with an elevator, central heating and electricity.
+In the same year, Strandberg, who was socially and technically interested, promoted an electricity plant for the city.

-Stora torget (Main Square) in Uppsala 1901-1902, view towards Kungsängsgatan.
-At the time of the photography, Anders Strandberg's sewing shop was housed in the building.
-The corner plot was owned and built by Olof Rudbeck the Elder.
+Stora torget in Uppsala 1901-1902, view towards Kungsängsgatan.
+At the time of the photograph, the building housed Anders Strandberg's haberdashery.
+The corner plot was owned and developed by Olof Rudbeck the Elder.
+It housed a post office until 1715.
 The houses were demolished in 1934.
 Photo: Alfred Dahlgren / UUB.

-The main square with the Strandberg house (built in 1905) on the right, 29 April 1911.
-At the time, Svenska veckan was celebrated as a manifestation to benefit Swedish industry.
-Photo: Unknown Photographer/UUB.
+Stora torget with the Strandbergska house (built in 1905) to the right, April 29, 1911.
+On this occasion, the Swedish Week was celebrated as a manifestation to promote Swedish industry.
+Photo: Unknown photographer / UUB.

-Strandberg was a member of the City Council from 1899 to 1930, executive member of the Chamber of Deputies from 1916 to 1928, and also a county councillor and member of the Hospital Board at Akademiska sjukhuset.
-He was also a member of the Elders of the Burghers.
+Strandberg was a member of the city council from 1899 to 1930, an executive member of the county council from 1916 to 1928, and also a county councillor and member of the hospital board at Uppsala University Hospital.
+He was also a member of the Civic Elders.

 Burial site: 0102-0123